The Psychological Perspective on Game Design

 Today I wanted to provide an overview of some of the tenants of game design and particular game mechanics that can be leveraged to drive user behavior in any digital product.

 Game design always starts with an understanding of player motivation.
 Motivation ultimately breaks down into two categories: intrinsic and extrinsic motivation.
 Intrinsic motivation drives someone to perform a task for the enjoyment of the task itself.
 Games can really address intrinsic needs we have as human beings.
-Being able to make our own choices in life can help self-esteem, makes us feel happier and motivates us.
+Being able to make our own choices in life can help self-esteem, makes us feel happier and motivates us, for example using a good game economy desing.
 Incorporating that thinking into the design of a game, through things like player choice, will really improve the experience for the game player.
 And it’s satisfying needs rather than wants; those intrinsic needs.

 Extrinsic motivation, on the other hand, drives someone to perform a task simply for an external reward or to avoid punishment.
 Extrinsic motivation is what game designers take advantage of to design enjoyable games and we’ll see exactly how they do so through a variety of game mechanics.